 Szalontai maintained that Kim Jong-un is unlikely to denuclearise, even though the prospect of it brought China, the US and South Korea to the bargaining table, because it is not a deal breaker for China.

-“The problem is that for China, the idea of a nuclear-armed but non-provocative North Korea is a more or less acceptable solution to the problem – just as China was willing to live with a nuclear-armed Pakistan – or at least preferable to a protracted stalemate, sanctions and new sanctions, US muscle-flexing, THAAD and all that,” he said.
+“The problem is that for China, the idea of a nuclear-armed but non-provocative North Korea is a more or less an acceptable solution to the problem – just as China was willing to live with a nuclear-armed Pakistan – or at least preferable to a protracted stalemate, sanctions and new sanctions, US muscle-flexing, THAAD and all that,” he said.
 “If China is content with this, sanctions won’t really work because only China can enforce them effectively.
 There are also signs that the South Korean government tacitly considers it unrealisable to push for CVID [complete, verifiable and irreversible dismantlement], and hence they are willing to relax sanctions in practice, though not necessarily de jure, even if there is no further progress toward de-nuclearisation.”

 This, then, brings into stark relief the most glaring disconnect between the DPRK and its Southeast Asian counterpart: that while Vietnam’s economic renovation took place in a nation united after years of civil war, the Korean peninsula is now more divided than ever between the isolated North and its now exponentially more prosperous neighbour to the south.

 Vu suggested that for the Pyongyang elite, the idea of liberalising the DPRK’s economy to the extent that Vietnam or China had done under Doi Moi and Deng Xiaoping, the clear contrasts between rhetoric and reality in the North may prove impossible to reconcile.